 We’ve all heard of the term “observability,” the capture and analysis of data that allows you to understand your complex applications and environments.
 Observability is a hot topic, and OpenTelemetry is quickly becoming the shining star within it.
 OpenTelemetry, a Cloud Native Computing Foundation (CNCF) project launched in 2019, is rapidly growing to become the most popular and supported way to capture performance telemetry from applications and infrastructure.
 This in turn allows developers and site reliability engineers (SREs) to gain observability into a system’s structure, status and behavior.

 OpenTelemetry provides a single set of SDKs, agents and protocol definitions that capture metadata, metrics, distributed traces, logs (currently in an experimental phase but quickly developing) and eventually other types of data from every layer of the application and infrastructure stack.
 The significant benefits of OpenTelemetry including lower total cost of ownership, the end of proprietary data lock-in and the innovative drive and rapid expansion of capabilities guided by the open source community are clear.
-Let’s take a look at why OpenTelemetry is the future of observability and why it is quickly taking over the open source world.
+Let’s take a look at why OpenTelemetry is confident their solution for telemetry is the future of observability and why it is quickly taking over the open source world.

 The Need for Observability